Research directions

 Lab

-- postdoc: Max Müller-Eberstein (specializing in research on generalization and data efficiency)
+- postdoc: Max Müller-Eberstein (generalization, data efficiency)

-- Ph.D. student: Arzu Burcu Güven (robustness, generalization)
+- Ph.D. student: Arzu Burcu Güven (robustness, generalization) - co-supervised with Rob van der Goot

 Recruiting is continuing!
 See upcoming positions.